NU394-s2025TTh/Tribe-Z/docs/Some-Thoughts-on-Naming.md

    |--dashboardframe.tsx
 ```

-It's also possible to have a mix, perhaps some common UI components in a "widgets" folder, and then subfolders for major focus areas of the application.
+It's also possible to have a mix, perhaps some common UI components in a "widgets" folder, and then sub-folders for major focus areas of the application.

 ## Naming

 It has been said there are only two problems in computer science, cache invalidation and naming things.
 This provides some ideas with the latter.
 As discussed, I think the first help is to use a spell checker.
 I personally use the extension [Code Spell Checker from state street](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
 The template and setup instructions for the first project included this.
 The nx workspace also includes prettier.

 Then it also makes sense to have some conventions.
-Here are some thoughts I have searching around on the web a bit, and dialoging with various AI bots:
+Here are some thoughts I have searching around on the web a bit, and chatting with various AI bots:

 1. **Component Names**: Use PascalCase for React components.
 This helps React distinguish between components and HTML elements[^1].
 2. **File Names**: